DeveloPassion/knowii-voice-ai-docs/docs/user-guide/basic-usage.md

 ### Language

 Knowii Voice AI supports multiple languages.
 Configure your language in **Settings > Transcription > Language**.

+**Important**:

+- The available language options depend on the active AI model's capabilities
+- Some models support only specific languages
+- When no model is active, only "Auto Detect" is available

 ### Custom Words